 If you're like me, then you're probably always worried about the end game.
-The fear of going back to your lazy slump once the challenge is over might linger in your mind.
+The fear of returning to your lazy slump might linger in your mind once the Challenge is over.

 Thankfully, I have good news.
 The awesome thing about the 100 days of productivity challenge is that it builds you up for something bigger.
-Yes, if you follow through with it, you're going to finish up a lot of tasks and feel good about your effort.
+Yes, if you follow through with it, you will finish many tasks and feel good about your effort.
 But you'll also be teaching your brain something new.
-This challenge will take you from trying to be productive every day, to be productive as a habit.
+This Challenge will take you from trying to be productive every day to be productive as a habit.

 But why are habits important?
-With enough practice and dedication, your most important tasks could also become habits for you.
-In Mason Currey's book, Daily Rituals, he shows us how world-famous creators such as Thomas Wolfe, Jane Austen, Karl Marx, and more, created productive work habits by showing up and doing the work every day, each with their own little twist.
+Your most important tasks could become your habits with enough practice and dedication.
+In Mason Currey's book, Daily Rituals, he shows us how world-famous creators, such as Thomas Wolfe, Jane Austen, Karl Marx, and more, created productive work habits by showing up and doing the work every day, each with their own little twist.

 The 100 days productivity challenge will push you to identify your most important tasks and take the needed action to complete them, which are essential to building better habits.
 These habits will help you achieve your goals by showing up every day, doing the work, and slowly chipping away at the big things.

-However, if you consistently exercise this 'muscle' and increase your weight as you go, then you can successfully grow it.
+However, if you consistently exercise this 'muscle' and increase your weight as you go, you can grow it successfully.
 You need to build your productivity slowly but steadily, so ensure that your daily tasks lists are realistic and achievable.